pharo-ide/Calypso/Calypso-SystemQueries.package/ClyMessageImplementors.class/README.md

-I am a query to retrieve implementors of given selectors set
+I return all implementors of given selectors